-Seafarers heard mixed messages on how they might be employed on the smart ships of the future, at a recent conference on automated ships attended by Nautilus.
+Seafarers heard mixed messages on how they might be employed on the smart ships of the future, at a conference on automated ships attended by Nautilus in June 2017.

 The Autonomous Ship Technology Symposium in Amsterdam, heard a range of debates on how much of a reality 'robo-ships' will be in the future, and topics covered included ship intelligence, legal issues, electronic futures, and the 'human element'.